mgilang13/book-rental-API/README.md

     $ cd book-rental-API
     $ npm install

-## Import the database first into your PHPMyAdmin (Because I'm using MySQL)
+## Import the database

+    The mysql database file is already on this repository, you can find it by open the database directory, and import it into your phpMyAdmin.

 ## Running the project